Vinax89/studio/docs/blueprint.md

 - AI-Powered Financial Insights: AI-powered insights tool to analyze spending habits, identify potential savings, and offer personalized financial recommendations based on uploaded documents and user input.
 - Manual Transaction Tracking: Allow to manually track income and expenses with custom categories tailored to a nursing career (e.g., certifications, uniforms).
 - Goal Setting and Tracking: Set financial goals (e.g., buying a home, retirement) and track progress using visualizations.
-- Tax Estimation Tool: A tax estimation tool to provide insight, based on income, deductions, and location, of tax burden during the year, so the user can prepare.
+- Tax Estimation Tool: A tax estimation tool to provide insight, based on income and location, of tax burden during the year, so the user can prepare.
+Data sourced from the IRS and state revenue departments (updated Oct 2024).
 - Data Security: Secure storage for uploaded documents and financial data.

 ## Style Guidelines: